Mum of three, Claire Lynch, shares her favourite books about families that come in all different shapes and sizes.

 We Are Family was written by Patricia Hegarty and illustrated by Ryan Wheatcroft (ISBN: 978-1848576438).
 It’s a great choice for slightly older toddlers who will love the detail of the pictures.
 It follows a family that resembles their own through the book.

 Claire Lynch is a writer and academic.
 She lives near Windsor with her wife Bethan and their three daughters.
-This article is part of series she has written about her experiences as a same-sex parent for NCT.
+This article is part of a series she has written about her experiences as a LGBT+ parent for NCT.
 Her book Small: On motherhoods, telling the story of her motherhood journey, is out on 24 June 2021, published by Brazen_Octopus books.
 If you'd like to share your story, please do get in touch: email@example.com

 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.
 We also offer antenatal courses which are a great way to find out more about birth, labour and life with a new baby.